 Query a location

 Select any point on the map to view the attributes for that location.
 A window will appear displaying the relevant data attributes.
-Small arrows navigate you to the next set of information.
-See image below.

 Image below: Hover over a column in a graph to see the values.